algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 ##### Key-binds

+All controls described in the following section are assumed to be done using an **AZERTY** layout keyboard:

 - First player moves:
   - `Up Arrow`: Move the Pac-Man sprite without a hair bow upward.
   - `Down Arrow`: Move the Pac-Man sprite Pac-Man without a hair bow downward.